sopra-the-endboss/laser-chad-fullstack/backend/README.md

 ## TODO
 - Rename routes to conform to HTTP standards
 - Finalize deploy_utils.py so that all methods are contained there
-- Route /listShopprofiles/{shopprofile_id} is not yet set up with the Lambda function.
-The route does exist, but it simply calls the same Lambda function list_shopprofiles which does not yet use the paramter {shopprofile_id}
+- Route /listShopprofiles/{shopemail} is not yet set up with the Lambda function.
+The route does exist, but it simply calls the same Lambda function list_shopprofiles which does not yet use the paramter {shopemail}
 - Once finalized remove all tmp_XXX files